• There are no suggestions because the search field is empty.

 Tennis Elbow Treatment

-The most important thing to do with tennis elbow is to avoid the activities that cause strain on the forearm muscle or the wrist.
+The most important thing to do with tennis elbow is to avoid activities that cause strain on the forearm muscle or the wrist.
 Cold compressing the area with ice can also ease the discomfort.

 Medication for Tennis Elbow